-Before we do so, we would just like to make one small point on the energy density inside the loop.
+We explored many interesting properties and implications of this model in the mentioned paper (we mentioned, most notably, that this allows for a realist interpretation of the wavefunction) but we won't repeat these here.
+We would just like to make one small point on the energy density inside the loop.
 We do so because we said little or nothing about that in our previous analysis.
-Let us use the metaphor of that superconducting ring to say a few words about it here.
+Let us use the metaphor of that superconducting ring again to analyze this.
 Figure 2(a) above shows a uniform magnetic field going through that ring made of superconducting material.
-The idea then is that we then cool the ring below the critical temperature and switch off the field.
+The idea then is that we would cool the ring below the critical temperature and switch off the field.
 Lenz's law - Faraday's law of induction, really - then tells us the change in the magnetic field (so that's us flipping the kill switch, basically) will induce an electromotive force.
 Hence, we get an induced electric current, and its direction and magnitude will be such that the magnetic flux it generates will compensate for the flux change: the induced current in the superconducting circuit will just maintain the flux through the ring at the same value.
-However, while the flux will the same, you should note that the field looks different now: in Figure 2 (b) we have a inform magnetic field within the ring - the field in our apparatus, really - while in Figure 2 (b) we have a field that's produced by the current flowing in the ring now.
+However, while the flux will the same, you should note that the field looks different now: in Figure 2(a), we have a uniform magnetic field within the ring - the field in our apparatus, really - while in Figure 2 (b) we have a field that's produced by the current flowing in the ring now.
 The new field gives us the same flux, but the field density is now much larger close to the ring, and the field density at the center is rather weak, even if the total flux has the same value.